WFP chief says gets pledge from Congo president on food aid access

-GENEVA (Reuters) - Conflict is destabilising the Democratic Republic of Congo and could impact the entire region, the head of the U.N.’s World Food Program warned on Monday, after what he said was a “very, very frank” discussion with President Joseph Kabila.
+GENEVA, Oct 30 (Reuters) - Conflict is destabilising the Democratic Republic of Congo and could impact the entire region, the head of the U.N.’s World Food Programme warned on Monday, after what he said was a “very, very frank” discussion with President Joseph Kabila.

 “He gave me his assurances that he would do everything possible to address any and all needs that we brought to his attention,” WFP Executive Director David Beasley told reporters on a call from Kinshasa.